BONI-hub/boni.io/_posts/4-0-0-create-cordova-app.md

 $ cd hello-boni
 {% endhighlight %}

 Add the platforms that you want to target your app.
-We will add the 'ios' and 'android' platform and ensure they get saved to `config.xml`:
+We will add the `ios` and `android` platform and ensure they get saved to `config.xml`:

 {% highlight sh %}
 $ cordova platform add ios --save